sts10/sts10.github.io/_posts/2021-10-26-restic-rsync-backup-ideas.markdown

 We will do subsequent snapshots by running the exact same command at later times.
 In other words this is the command you'd run every night or week to keep the backup up-to-date.

+Note that we can [exclude files by name or pattern](https://restic.readthedocs.io/en/latest/040_backup.html#excluding-files).
+Check the docs for more information.

 ### Ensure a snapshot was created

 We can do a quick check to see our first snapshot by running: